 Once you are detained, please do not give any information other than your ID.
 Politely ask for a lawyer and say, “I want to invoke my Constitutional Rights.”
-Law Office of Wais Azami in Santa Ana, CA is centrally-located in the heart of Orange County for your convenience.
+Law Office of Wais Azami in Santa Ana, CA is centrally located in the heart of Orange County for your convenience.
 Be patient.
-Don't speak to anyone inside the jail either.
-No on is your friend and everyone wants a bargaining chip to better their own situation.
+Do not speak to anyone inside the jail either.
+No one is your friend, and everyone wants a bargaining chip to better their situation.
 Trust no one other than your attorney.
-Don't fall for false promises, threats or other tricks by law enforcement.
+Do not fall for false promises, threats, or other tricks by law enforcement.
 They are not your friends once you’re arrested.
 In a boxing match would you listen to the advice of the other corner?
 Of course not!
-Apply the same logic when you’re arrested because the fight is big and the consequences are bigger!
+Apply the same logic when you’re arrested because the fight is big, and the consequences are bigger!

-Please click on “Find Out More” for further list and explanation of crimes which could adversely affect non-citizens: Moral Character Crimes
+Please click on “Find Out More” for a further list and explanation of crime that could adversely affect non-citizens: Moral Character Crimes

 Arrest means you have been accused of doing something illegal.
-Usually the police arrests someone for a certain charge but they do not have the power to charge.
-Police's report is merely a recommendation to the District Attorney (DA).
+Usually, the police arrest someone for a certain charge but they do not have the power to charge.
+The police report is merely a recommendation to the District Attorney (DA).
 Only the district attorney can charge someone for committing a crime.
 Sometimes you can be arrested and then the district attorney refuses to file charges.
 If that happens, you have no convictions.
 The DA could also choose to charge you for a crime but later drop the charges.
 They could even charge you with more crimes than for which you were arrested.
 The DA controls the charges.

 Conviction means that you have been judged to have committed the illegal act by the trier of facts (judge or jury).
 This happens after you have had your “day in court.”
 This means the DA charged you, brought evidence against you or witnesses against you, and despite your defense, the judge or the jury found you guilty.
 At that point, you will have incurred a conviction or convictions, if there were more than one charge.

 For immigration purposes, there is a huge difference between arrest and conviction.
 Arrests can be explained a lot easier than convictions.
-It's very important to seek an immigrant criminal defense attorney immediately after an arrest.
+It is very important to seek an immigrant criminal defense attorney immediately after an arrest.
 Do not let your bad situation get worse.
 It’s almost impossible to turnover convictions.
-As an immigrant, it's highly advisable to not represent yourself--the consequences of a convictions are too heavy.
+As an immigrant, it is highly advisable to not represent yourself, the consequences of the convictions are too heavy.